From textile waste to building materials

 How textile waste becomes new materials

-What happens to textile waste once it’s collected?
+What happens to textile waste once it has been collected?
 Some is reused.
-But the vast majority still ends up as waste—often incinerated or exported without real recycling.
+However, the vast majority still ends up as waste—often for incineration or export without genuine recycling.
 Retextil takes a different approach.
-Through a coherent value chain, textile waste is transformed into new materials with a long lifespan and real-world applications.
+Through a coherent value chain, textile waste is transformed into new materials with a long service life and practical applications.

 waste-based material